jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     b.  sudo apt-get update
     c.  sudo update-grub
     d.  sudo updatedb
-1. Under SysVinit - what is the ancestor process that launches first and every other process is started by it?
+1. Under SysVinit - what is the ancestor process that launches the first process?
     a.  root
     b.  sbin
     c.  init